John G. Taylor, M.Ed.,MACC, LPC

 What is Domestic Violence

-Domestic Violence is when a partner physically, verbally, emotionally and sexually abuses their intimate partner or psychocially forces power and control over them.
-Domestic violence occurs in all cultures, races, religions, classes and same sex relationships.
+Domestic Violence is when a partner physically, verbally, emotionally and sexually abuses their intimate partners.
+Domestic violence occurs in all cultures, races, religions, classes and same-sex relationships.
 We find that domestic violence is perpetrated by men and women, 95% of reported domestic violence cases are men abusing women and 5% of reported domestic violence cases are women abusing men.
-We also know that we have pastors, deacons, policeman, laymen, blue collar, white collar and blue collar men abusing their partners.
+We also know that we have pastors, deacons, policeman, laymen, blue-collar, white-collar men abusing their partners.

 *** READ Complete article at www.psychologytoday.com/blog/the-reality-corner